secure-systems-lab/code-style-guidelines/README.md

 if greeting is True:
 ```

-However, there are a few cases where a function may return True, False, or
+However, there are a few cases where a function may return `True,` `False`, or
 other values.
 In these cases, checking if a value with an unknown type is
-True or False, is allowed.
+`True` or `False`, is allowed.

-Use the % string formatting operator only when necessary
+Use the `%` string formatting operator only when necessary

-The string formatting operator '%' provides a convenient way to do printf like
+The string formatting operator `%` provides a convenient way to do `printf`-like
 substitution of variables in strings.
 It's better in many cases to put
 variables in line when you don't need the more advanced options (like fixed
 length fields).
 The issue is that the string formatting operator makes